OpenEDM/OpenEDM-arc-generator/V1/OpenEDM-arc-generator-V1-how-it-works.md

 <p align="center"><img src="https://github.com/OpenEDM/.github/blob/main/images/arc_generator_q1_q2_switching.png" width="70%"></p>

+The **main idea** here is that the current in the main inductor is always maintained at the level required for the arcs.
+Current regulation is handled by the transistor Q1, which operates in cycle-by-cycle current limiting mode.
+Transistor Q2 is responsible for controlling ignition and arcs.

 Some details of this control method:

 1. **Q2** control.
 This transistor is controlled purely based on time, using the parameters `t_on` (ignition delay + arc duration) and `t_off` (pause between arcs).